Primary Schwann cells isolated from adult rat sciatic nerve and purified via magnetic activated cell sorting.

 |Growth Conditions:||DMEM / 10% FBS, 10 nM neuregulin, 2 µM forskolin|

 |Cryopreservation:||10% DMSO / 90% FBS|

-Schwann cell cultures established from cryopreserved stocks are viable (>90% at 24 hs post-plating), expandable, homogeneous Schwann cell populations exhibiting typical features of cultured Schwann cells such as ability to align to one another forming typical bundles of cells.
+Schwann cell cultures established from cryopreserved stocks are viable (>90% at 24 hs post-plating), expandable and homogeneous.
+Cells exhibit typical features of cultured Schwann cells including as ability to align to one another forming typical bundles of cells.
 Cells can be subcultured in media containing neuregulin and forskolin as mitogenic factors.
-NOTE: Excesive passaging is not recommended due to possibly phenotypic derivation typically without transformation.
+NOTE: Excessive passaging is not recommended due to possible phenotypic derivation of the cells typically without transformation.
 Cells can be cryopreserved at essentially any passage.

 If you publish research with this product, please let us know so we can cite your paper.